Liberal Democrats (UK): Constitutional reform

 The Liberal Democrats support institutional reform in the United Kingdom, including the decentralisation of state power, reform of Parliament, and electoral reform.
 At its 1993 conference, the party put forward plans for the introduction of fixed term parliaments, something it later secured in the coalition government of 2010 to 2015.
 Also in 1993, it proposed state funding for political parties.
 The Liberal Democrats have long included a commitment to proportional representation in their manifestos.
 According to the New Statesman, this is the "one policy with which the Liberal Democrats are identified in the minds of the public."
 The Lib Dems calls for devolution or home rule for Scotland and Wales were enacted by Blair's Labour government in the late 1990s.
 The 1993 conference also called for the introduction of a bill of rights into the British constitution.
-Its 2001 manifesto included a commitment to lowering the voting age from 18 to 16.
+Its 2001 and 2024 manifestos have included a commitment to lowering the voting age from 18 to 16.
+The Liberal Democrats also stated in their 2024 manifesto that they support scrapping voter ID.
 In 2013, an internal pressure group in the party called Liberal Democrats for a republic was formed.

 According to a 1999 survey, two-thirds of party members supported retaining the monarchy.
 In the 1990s, there was an anti-royalist contingent within the party; in 1993, the party conference announced support for removing the royal prerogative, and the 2000 conference backed calls for the monarch to be removed as the Supreme Governor of the Church of England.
 At its 2003 conference, the party's Youth and Student League put forward a motion calling for the abolition of the monarchy and the introduction of an elected head of state.
 The 2000 party conference produced a call for the 1701 Act of Settlement to be reformed so as to allow the heir to the throne to marry a Roman Catholic, while the party's 2001 manifesto called for the disestablishment of the Church of England.
 The party's endorsement of secularism dates back to 1990, with standing policy favouring total separation of church and state.